Ivermectin Injection Prescribing Information

 Cattle Grubs(parasitic stages):

-Swine: Ivermectin Injection is indicated for the effective treatment and control of the follwoing harmful species of gastrointestinal roundworms, lungworms, lice and mange mites in swine:Gastrointestinal roundworms
+Swine: IVERMECTIN Injection is indicated for the effective treatment and control of the following harmful species of gastrointestinal roundworms, lungworms, lice and mange mites in swine:Gastrointestinal roundworms

 (adults and fourth-stage larvae)